appcelerator-archive/amp-pilot/README.md

 A set of applications using amp-pilot wait themself that their dependencies (other applications) are ready to start and so start in the right order avoiding any external scheduler.

+### build

+* in the git cloned directory, execute
+    * git clone the project in $GOPATH/src (need to have go installed with the right GOPATH)
+    * glide install the first time, glide update after (need to have glide installed)
+    * go build

 ### Tags

 * 1.1.0: last version including kafka feature